viamrobotics/docs/docs/installation/_index.md

 1. Select your system's operating system and **Micro-RDK** as your RDK type.

-1. Follow the instructions to flash the micro-RDK directly to an ESP32 connected to your computer through a data cable.
+1. Follow the instructions to flash `viam-micro-server` directly to an ESP32 connected to your computer through a data cable.

-   To see the micro-RDK server logs through the serial connection, add `--monitor` to the command in step 3.
+   To see the `viam-micro-server` logs through the serial connection, add `--monitor` to the command in step 3.
    If the program cannot auto-detect the serial port to which your ESP32 is connected, you may be prompted to select the correct one among a list.

-1. Once you have followed the steps on the setup instructions, the micro-RDK is installed and will run.
+1. Once you have followed the steps on the setup instructions, `viam-micro-server` is installed and will run.
    Wait for confirmation that your microcontroller has successfully connected.

    On your machine's page on [the Viam app](https://app.viam.com), your machine will show that it's **Live**.